-Graduate students develop advanced skills and can earn degree concentrations in areas like software development, criminal justice, and computer engineering.
-The list below details the core competencies needed for network security careers.
+Graduate students develop advanced skills and can often pursue concentrations in areas like software development, criminal justice, and computer engineering.
+The following section provides a list of skills gained during a network security program.

 - Data Analysis

-- This skill set entails the evaluation of digital information for errors, patterns, and meanings.
+This skill involves the evaluation of digital information for errors, patterns, and meanings.
 Students learn to aggregate and validate information into large groupings or sets, which they then present using data visualization techniques.
 Data analysis skills are also relevant to business intelligence, healthcare administration, and supply chain management.

 - Computer Programming

-- Another pillar of the network security field, computer programming encompasses systems design, troubleshooting, computer languages, and software development.
+Computer programming covers topics like systems design, troubleshooting, computer languages, and software development.
 At the introductory level, students gain skills in object-oriented programming and control structures.
-At higher levels, they learn to implement and monitor entire operating systems using hands-on techniques and artificial intelligence adaptive-learning methods.
+At higher levels, they learn to implement and monitor entire operating systems.

 - Information Systems

-- Here, degree candidates learn to apply data analysis and computer programming knowledge to real-world settings.
+Network security students learn to apply data analysis and computer programming knowledge to practical settings.
 They build networks and systems that assess, store, and protect financial data, consumer records, and private correspondence.
 A thorough understanding of these systems helps network security engineers evaluate data for decision-making purposes.

 - Risk Management